ImagingLab/Colorizing-with-GANs/README.md

 ```bash
 python main.py
 ```
-- To train the model on places365 dataset with full settings:
+- To train the model on places365 dataset with our hyperparameters:
 ```
 python main.py \
   --seed 666 \